The Museum Education Research Group is interested in conducting research in several areas related to learning in and with museums.

 Framing Climate Change Communication

-To better understand the long term impacts of the climate change message framing work done by the National Network for Ocean and Climate Change Interpretation, we are conducting a retrospective study of the inaugural class of museum educators trained in strategic message framing funded by an eeBlue Grant.
+To better understand the long term impacts of the climate change message framing work done by the National Network for Ocean and Climate Change Interpretation, we conducted a retrospective study of the inaugural class of museum educators trained in strategic message framing funded by an eeBlue Grant.
 Additionally, we are examining strategic message framing surrounding wetland restoration and climate change along with our colleagues at Chapman University.
 We are conducting research on ways to improve communication about climate change impacts on wetlands for audiences in the Florida Everglades and the California Delta.
 We are also testing new messaging around extreme weather events and climate change.
 You can read more about framing climate change communication in our open access publication on framing climate change in the Gulf of Maine.

 Past Research

 Previous work has examined best practices for supporting the science interests and career aspirations of historically excluded students through museum-based family science programs.
+I have also conducted research examining how museums engage audiences through online learning particularly as a result of COVID-19 closures.You can learn more about this work in this open access literature review, this open access article, and in my blog post for AAM.